Tuition and Fees

 All withdrawal requests must be submitted in writing to firstname.lastname@example.org and include the student’s name, ID number, and course information.
 The date the request is received in writing is the date used to calculate the refund amount.

-- One hundred percent of the tuition charge, less $100 nonrefundable tuition deposit, is refundable if courses are dropped by June 15, 2020.
+- One hundred percent of the tuition charge, less $100 nonrefundable tuition deposit, is refundable if courses are dropped by Date TBD.
 If a course is dropped after the deadline, no refund will be granted.
 Note: this date applies for all sessions.

 Refunds take four to six weeks to process, depending on payment type.

 Note: No tuition will be refunded, and financial aid and merit scholarships may be revoked, if a student is asked to leave the program for violations of policies or regulations.

 No refunds will be given if a student withdraws voluntarily or for personal reasons such as homesickness.
 Nonattendance does not constitute an official withdrawal, nor a cancellation of tuition and fees- withdrawals must be submitted in writing as outlined above by deadline.

 Financial assistance is available in the form of need-based aid and merit scholarships, as well as employee tuition remission.
 Need-based aid is available to US residents only.
 All students may apply for merit scholarships.